Back to Champions of Orthodoxy

 These questions about , the counterfeit, false , rites, life, exile, and perseverance are hard.
 The saints make them livable.
 They keep the reader from thinking that orthodoxy is only a matter of argument.
 They show that orthodoxy must be embodied.

-That is why this section should be read alongside the doctrinal gates.
-It gives flesh to principle.
-It teaches readers that the Catholic path in confusion is not unprecedented or impossible. has already walked it, suffered it, and handed down witnesses strong enough to guide others through it.
+For that reason, these saintly witnesses stand beside doctrine as its living embodiment.
+They give flesh to principle.
+They teach readers that the Catholic path in confusion is not unprecedented or impossible. has already walked it, suffered it, and handed down witnesses strong enough to guide others through it.

 The response is always recognizably Catholic.